Tallwave/github_trello_importer/README.md

 [![Circle CI](https://circleci.com/gh/Tallwave/github_issue_exporter.svg?style=shield&circle-token=:circle-token)](https://circleci.com/gh/Tallwave/github_issue_exporter) [![Code Climate](https://codeclimate.com/github/Tallwave/github_issue_exporter/badges/gpa.svg)](https://codeclimate.com/github/Tallwave/github_issue_exporter)

-Need to archive some repositories that are stored on GitHub?
-Great.
-Don't forget to hold on to any open issues you may still have.
-GitHub Issue Exporter is a command-line utility that will download all the open issues for a single repository.

-There's also another executable for importing those issues back into a repository, so you can resurrect an archived repository with all of its issues.
+Trello is a good tool for quick data entry of user stories or issues, but it kinda sucks as a bug tracker.
+Fortunately it's easy to export cards from Trello in JSON, and GitHub's API makes it rather simple to create Issues from that.

 ## Installation

-GitHub Issue Exporter is built with Ruby and needs Ruby 2.0 or higher.
+GitHub Trello Importer is built with Ruby and needs Ruby 2.0 or higher.
 Install it with RubyGems.

 ```
-gem install github_issue_exporter
+gem install github_trello_importer
 ```

 Some environments may require `sudo` permissions.

 ```
-sudo gem install github_issue_exporter
+sudo gem install github_trello_importer
 ```

 ## Usage